And they can weigh up to 200 tonnes. Just to put that in perspective: an adult male African elephant weighs 6 tonnes!

-Blue whales have row of 300- 400 baleen plates on each side of the mouth, which are black in color and range in length from 50 cm in front to 100 cm in back.
+They also have row of 300-400 baleen plates on each side of the mouth, which are black in color and range in length from 50 cm in front to 100 cm in back.

 Is the blue whale actually blue?

-Blue whales mostly travel alone or in groups of 2-3.
-Larger groups of up to 60 whales have been reported and are probably associated with feeding grounds.
-However, the blue whale has the most powerful and deepest voice in the animal kingdom, and its low-frequency sounds can travel in deep water over hundreds, or even thousands, of miles.
+However, the blue whale has the most powerful voice in the animal kingdom and its low-frequency sounds can travel in deep water over hundreds, or even thousands, of miles.
 Under these circumstances, animals which may appear to us to be traveling alone may actually be in constant contact with one another.

-At birth, a blue whale calf is the largest baby on earth: approximately 8 m long and weighing about 4 tons.
-They grow at a rate of 90 kg and one inch per day and wean after 7-8 months, once they have reached about 15 m in length, to follow the normal migration pattern alone.
+At birth, a blue whale calf is the largest baby on earth: approximately 8m long and weighing about 4 tonnes.
+They grow at a rate of 90 kg per day and wean after 7-8 months, once they have reached about 15 m in length, and are able to follow the normal migration pattern alone.
 They reach sexual maturity at 5-10 years.

-This growth rate is astonishing, and is probably the fastest in the animal kingdom.
-From conception to weaning, it represents an increase in tissue of several billion-fold in little more than a year and a half.
+This growth rate is astonishing and is probably the fastest in the animal kingdom.
+From conception to weaning, it represents a several billion-fold increase in tissue in just over a year and a half.

-Like other baleen whales, the blue whale has no teeth so it is difficult to tell its age (teeth can be used to estimate age in other mammals).
-However, scientists believe they live until they are at least 50.
+Like other baleen whales, the blue whale has no teeth so it is hard to tell its age but scientists believe they live until at least 50.

-Usually one calf is born, every 2 - 3 years.
-Recent evidence suggests however that the inter-breeding interval is shorter than before whaling occurred, possibly to increase the growth rate of the populations.
-Gestation is 10 - 11 months.
+Usually one calf is born every 2-3 years.
+However, recent evidence suggests that the inter-breeding interval is shorter than before whaling occurred, possibly to increase the growth rate of populations.
+Gestation is 10-11 months.
 Virtually nothing is known about the mating system.

-During the summer feeding period, a blue whale eats about 40 million krill each day, amounting to about 3,600 kg (7,900 pounds).
-It expands its throat plates and takes in water with krill, then pushes out the water through the baleen plates, and swallows the krill that has stayed inside the mouth.
+To eat, the blue whale expands its throat plates and takes in water and krill, then it pushes the water out through its baleen plates, swallowing the krill that has stayed inside its mouth.

 Population & Distribution